Vaccinations for cats are a key component of good pet care.

 The first set of vaccines should be given when the kitten is 6-8 weeks old.

 Cats that go outdoors need more comprehensive protection compared to indoor only cats, but all adult cats should get vaccine boosters at least every 3 years.

 Vaccinations have saved the lives of millions of cats formerly lost to common illnesses.

-Newer vaccines are available to protect against Feline Leukemia virus infection (FeLV) and Feline Immunodeficiency virus (FIV).
+Newer vaccines are available to protect against Feline Leukemia virus infection (FeLV).

 Current vaccination programs also protect our cats (and us) from the threat of rabies.
 All kittens should receive FVRCCP, which is the Feline Viral Rhinotracheitis, Calicivirus, Chlamydia and Panleukopenia, the so-called “4-in-1” upper respiratory or Distemper vaccine.

-Additional vaccines include FELV (for Leukemia), FIV (for feline AIDS) and Rabies vaccine.
+Additional vaccines include FELV (for Leukemia) and Rabies vaccine.

 A kitten may be lethargic for 1-2 days and show decreased appetite after the vaccinations.
-Occasionally, tumor development can be triggered by vaccination.
+Extremely rarely, tumor development can be triggered by vaccination.

 It should be understood that, with very rare exception, the benefit of protection from disease by the vaccine far outweighs the chance of tumor development.